Reasonable Shareholder Salary

 Truth be told there are some philosophical issues with calculating a reasonable S corporation salary when your labor is the only material income-producing factor for the business.
 Some would argue that all the S Corp’s income should then be considered shareholder wages and subjected to Social Security and Medicare taxes, since if you died the company would die (especially for specified service trades or businesses such as an attorney, accountant or physician).

 Conversely, there might be times where your business would continue without you.
-When the Watson CPA Group does business valuations, especially in divorce proceedings, we assign a value to personal and enterprise goodwill through a method called excess earnings.
+When WCG does business valuations, especially in divorce proceedings, we assign a value to personal and enterprise goodwill through a method called excess earnings (the recognized method in Colorado and other states, although the tides are shifting).
 We do this by taking a number called seller’s discretionary cash flow (SDCF) and we subtract the cash flow that is derived from tangible assets (cash, equipment, etc.).
 This leaves us with a theoretical number that is considered goodwill which can be used as a proxy to determine your “value” to the business and can be leveraged into creating an S Corp salary calculator with 1s and 0s.
 Quantifiable stuff.